axelarnetwork/evm-cosmos-relayer/README.md

 # EVM to Cosmos Relayer

-A relayer between cosmos and evm chains on Axelar devnet.
+A relayer between cosmos and evm chains on Axelar testnet.

 ## How to run?